pdturney/natural-selection-of-words/README.md

 (7) Install Google Ngram files

 - http://storage.googleapis.com/books/ngrams/books/datasetsv2.html
-- read the file "README-PDT.txt" in the directory /google-ngrams/
+- read the README in the directory /google-ngrams/
 - download the required files and put them in /google-ngrams/

 (8) Run the Perl scripts